saeid93/mobile-kube/README.md

   --network-config-folder TEXT      config-folder
   [default:                         my-network]
 ```
-For a full list of `config.json` parameters options see [network-configs-options](/docs/configs-parameters/network-generation.md).
-The results will be saved in [/data/datasets/<dataset_id>/<network_id>](/data/datasets).
+For a full list of `config.json` parameters options see [network-configs-options](docs/configs-parameters/network-generation.md).
+The results will be saved in [data/datasets/<dataset_id>/<network_id>](data/datasets).

 ### 4.4.1.4.
 [Generating the Traces](experiments/dataset/generate_trace.py)

-Go to the your trace generation config [/data/configs/generation-configs/trace-generation](/data/configs/generation-configs/network-generation) make a folder named after your config and make the `config.json` in the folder e.g. see the `my-trace` in the sample [/data](/data) folder [/data/configs/generation-configs/trace-generation/my-trace/config.json](/data/configs/generation-configs/dataset-generation/my-dataset/config.json).
+Go to the your trace generation config [data/configs/generation-configs/trace-generation](data/configs/generation-configs/network-generation) make a folder named after your config and make the `config.json` in the folder e.g. see the `my-trace` in the sample [data](data) folder [data/configs/generation-configs/trace-generation/my-trace/config.json](data/configs/generation-configs/dataset-generation/my-dataset/config.json).
 Then run the [experiments/dataset/generate_trace.py](experiments/dataset/generate_trace.py) with the following script:
 ```
 python generate_trace.py [OPTIONS]